-As you can see, the signal iUp is 1 from step 0 to step 10, therefore the counter should count up to 11.
-You can easily interpret the other signals to predict the counter value.
+As you can see, the signal iOpr takes different values to control the counter.
+The values are displayed as their enum names.
+You can easily interpret the signal to predict the counter value.
 If you change the signals, don't forget to save.